wgmyers/unical/README.md

 do the same.

-I'm planning to add a standard magic header for things like aliases and a description, but that's not in place yet.
+I'm planning to add a standard magic header for things like aliases and a description, so you can list known calendars and not be restricted to just one way of referring to a calendar, but that's not in place yet.

 I'm also thinking very hard about whether or not I should even try adding support for calendars I genuinely know nothing about beyond the Wikipedia page,